 The Bottom Line:

-I hope this quick introduction to available funding options for a startup will help you to determine which is the best funding method for your startup.
+I hope this quick introduction to available funding options for a startup will help you to determine which is the best funding method for your startup and when is the best time to raise capital to avoid running out of funds.
 While you are planning to start a fundraising campaign for your startup, I’ll suggest reading The Art of Startup Fundraising, and it should surely help you in achieving success.